-Unatego transports many children to school on a daily basis just like most upstate, rural districts.
-The district employs a single trip daily routing plan to get to in-district students to and from school, which means all students in grades K-12 ride the same bus each way.
-There are 10 in-district runs daily that transport students to and from the elementary, middle and high schools.
+Like most upstate, rural districts, Unatego transports many children to school on a daily basis.
+The district employs a single trip daily routing plan to get in-district students to and from school.
+This means all students in grades K-12 ride the same bus each way.
+There are 10 in-district runs daily that transport students to and from the two elementary schools and the middle/high school.
 The earliest bus pickup is approximately 6:40 a.m.

 All buses arrive at either the Unadilla or Otego elementary schools.
 After the K-2 students exit, many students arriving on the five buses at the Otego school transfer to other buses.
-Three of these buses take the middle and high school students while two buses take the grade 3-5 students to their respective schools.
-All K-12 students that arrive at the Unadilla school remain on the bus after the grade 3-5 students exit and are driven to the middle/high school where the grade 6-12 students exit while the grade k-12 continue on to the Otego building.
+Three of these buses take students to the middle/high school while two buses take the grade 3-5 students to Unadilla Elementary.
+All K-12 students that arrive at the Unadilla school remain on the bus after the grade 3-5 students exit and are driven to the middle/high school where the grade 6-12 students exit.
+The grade K-2 students then continue on to the Otego Elementary School.